Experimental characterization of fragile topology in an acoustic metamaterial: Supplementary Text

 Comparing the measured representations and the EBRs of Table~\ref{tab:p4mmmEBR}, we can decompose the bands of the acoustic metamaterial as:

-\section{Finite elements simulations of the acoustic crystal}
+\subsection{Finite elements simulations of the acoustic crystal}

-The linearized and dissipation-free approximation to the acoustic behavior in the sonic crystal can be efficiently simulated via finite elements (FE).
-In Fig.~\ref{fig:SI-comparison}, we compare the measured dispersion, extracted as explained in Sec.~\ref{section:signal} and \ref{section:symmetry}, to the result of a finite elements simulation performed in COMSOL Multiphysics.
+The linearized and dissipation-free approximation to the acoustic behavior in the sonic crystal can be efficiently simulated via finite-elements (FE).
+In Fig.~\ref{fig:SI-comparison}, we compare the measured dispersion, extracted as explained in Sec.~\ref{section:signal} and \ref{section:symmetry}, to the result of a finite-elements simulation performed in COMSOL Multiphysics.
 To allow for a bias free comparison, we show three panels: {\bf A} shows the experimental results only.
 Panel {\bf B} adds the fits to the local maxima that indicate the bands as measured in the experiment.
-Finally, in panel {\bf C}, we overlay the results of the full-wave simulation.
+Finally, in panel {\bf C}, we overlay the results of the finite-element simulation.

 Also the symmetry properties can be determined in the FE simulation.
 To this end, we consider a unit cell with periodic boundary conditions in all directions and sample the pressure field for high-symmetry momenta at 20 generic Wyckoff positions with orbit four inside the unit cell.
 We construct the symmetry operators as $20\times 20$ matrices inspecting how these 20 points transform into themselves under the symmetries action.
 The operators are then project onto the individual modes obtained from the FE simulation at fixed momentum.
 This procedure is repeated at all high symmetry momenta and for each of the four lowest modes.
-Consulting the character tables in Tab.~\ref{table:p4} for the little group of the respective high symmetry point ($C_{4v}$ at $\Gamma$ and $M$ and $C_{2v}$ at $X$), it is easy to determine the irreducible representations indicated in Fig.~\ref{fig:SI-comparison}.{\bf C} and in Tab.~\ref{tab:TBirreducible representations}.
+Consulting the character tables in Tab.~\ref{table:p4} for the little group of the respective high symmetry point ($C_{4v}$ at $\Gamma$ and $M$ and $C_{2v}$ at $X$), it is easy to determine the irreducible representations indicated in Fig.~\ref{fig:SI-comparison}.C and in Tab.~\ref{tab:TBirreducible representations}.
 They are in prefect agreement with the symmetry eigenvalues extracted from the measurements.

 The same symmetry analysis can be performed in real space for a finite sample with open boundary conditions.
 Here, we sample the pressure field solution at the center of each acoustic cavity and the symmetry operators generically map cavities in one unit cell to a different unit cell.
 We evaluated the projection of the symmetry operators of $c_2$ and $c_4$ onto all states below the bulk gap frequency $3.7\,{\rm kHz}$.
 For a sample consisting of $5\times 5$ unit cells, this amounts to 95 states.
 A simple counting of eigenvalues leads to the result for the even, odd and doubly-degenerate irreducible representations of $C_4$ as